jonidaniel/data-science-and-machine-learning/meteorite-geospatial-data-visualization/README.md

    - `create-meteorite-shapefiles.py`

      For creating Shapefiles from the meteorite data.
-Creates 4 different parts of a Shapefile (`.cpg`, `.dbf`, `.shp`, `.shx`) into `/shapefiles`, then compresses them into an archive, which is considered the final Shapefile.
-The Shapefile can then be used in, e.g., forming geospatial data visualizations.
+Creates 4 files `meteorites.cpg`, `meteorites.dbf`, `meteorites.shp`, `meteorites.shx` into `/shapefiles`, then compresses them into an archive, which, in this case, is considered the final Shapefile.
+The Shapefile can then be uploaded used in, e.g., forming geospatial data visualizations.

    - `leafmap-meteorite-locations-demonstration.ipynb`